wolfgangr/guntaPERL/README.md

 2021-01-16 23:49:00     |       55.96 0 0 0 0 0 0 0
  =============== DONE - errors: 0 ==============
  ```
 It has a configurable "gracetime" and reports the state upon return to the caller.
-This makes it handy for use in the watchdog, to figure out whether updates are overdue.
+This is essential for my watchdog, to figure out whether updates are overdue.

 I also like running it as `watch -n1 ./rrdtest.pl *.rrd` on a separate console window when debugging rrd data capture, like the poller.
-Thus I always have a look what's ging on, when an what was updated and can even cut'n paste field names into edited scripts.
+Thus I always have a look what's ging on, when and what was updated into my rrds and can even cut'n paste field names into edited scripts.

 #### `rrd2csv.pl`
 This allows configurable extraction of rrd data in csv like human and/or machine readable format.
 I use it in other projects for rrd-to-SQL-upload.
-It neatly integrates with `mysqlimport`, so database sync just needs a couble of bash lines.
+It neatly integrates with `mysqlimport`, so cron controlled database sync just requires a couple of bash lines.

 ### Web Visualisation

 is provided by the `guntamatic.pl` script in  `/render`.
 It allows easy and fast moving and zooming through time scale.

 It must be configured as `CGI` with perl enabled in the web server.
 I use `lighttpd`.

 Temporary rrd graphs are stored in `/render/tmp`.
 This must be readable and writable by the web server.
 Group acces for `www-data` group works fine on my out-of-the-box-debian.
 Newer versions of charts overwrite older ones.
 This saves the need of temp cleanup.
 This is not really thread save, but that does not hurt in a low frequency machine surveillance environment.

-The render script relies on `rrd-graph` templates, which are nothing more than rrdtool graph commands with some leading lines omitted:
+The render script relies on `rrd-graph` templates, which are nothing else but rrdtool graph commands with some leading lines omitted:
-When browsing through time, the renderer adds rrd filename, start time, end time and a default chart size, as well as some vertical lines as event markers.
+When browsing through time, the renderer adds rrdtool command w/ options, rrd filename, start time, end time and a default chart size, as well as some vertical lines as event markers.

 The `test-...` templates are edited manually, derived from `drraw` created boiler plates.

 The `gen-...` template are generated by scripts in the main dir.
 I used this for the somewhat more complicated task to visualize the boolean and the enum fields.
-To tune them, I use four screens with vi on the creator, a console to run the creator at every debug cycle, a browswer window to view the rendering result and a console to grep error messages out of /var/log/messages in case of `internal server error`.
+To tune them, I use four screens
+* one with vi on the creator,
+* a console to run the creator at every debug cycle,
+* a browswer window to view the rendering result
+* a console to grep error messages out of /var/log/messages in case of `internal server error`.
 CGI, you know...
 That's where I appreciate my dual screen installation...

-The renderer also includes frames with a human readable list of all current state of variables and a subset of event log, matching the time frame displayed in the charts.
+The renderer also produces frames with a human readable list of all current state of variables and a subset of event log, matching the time frame displayed in the charts.
 They are created by silly little `log-range.pl` and `current-state.pl`

-While I tried to catch worst security holes on the fly, there was no thorough safety planning.
+While I tried to catch some worst security holes on the fly, there was no thorough safety planning.
-I expext some open backdoors and hope I can rely on my LAN security...
+I expect some open backdoors and hope I can rely on my LAN security...

 ### System requirements

-I have it running togehter with a couple of similiar projects on a 10 year old 'thin client' laptop style hardware single core 1200 MHz AMD G-T44R Processor.
+I have it running togehter with a couple of similiar projects on a 10 year old 'thin client' laptop style hardware single core 1200 MHz AMD G-T44R Processor and 4GB RAM.
 Mass storage is a 64 GB SSD.
-It's wise to use `df` and `du` commands and maybe a calculator while playing with rrd configurations.
+However, It's wise to use `df` and `du` commands and maybe a calculator while playing with rrd configurations.
 There is 64-bit debian 10.7 on it.
-Completely headless except bios configuration.
+Completely headless except for bios configuration.
-All PERL modules used are from debian repo, no CAPN or custom build.
+All PERL modules used are from debian repo, no CPAN or custom build.

 CPU load is << 5 % during polling and goes close to 100 % for a second or so when browsing charts.
 So I guess a raspberry could do the job as well, but I haven't tried.
 Personally, I don't like the idea of runnig rrd on SD-cards.
 Don't like mass storage, network and peripheral access all sharing the same USB Bus.
-File systems for 24/7 operations on fragile USB plugs.
+File systems for 24/7 operations mounted over fragile USB plugs.
 But all that may be a matter of taste.

 ## Disclaimer: